 - Salinity, which is a measure of total dissolved salts and is a particularly important parameter governing the distribution and abundance of aquatic biota.
 Salinity is strongly influenced by flow through the alteration of groundwater inputs, evapoconcentration and in estuarine habitats, incursions of seawater (Brookes et al. 2009, Aldridge et al. 2011, Aldridge et al. 2012, Mosley et al. 2012). - Dissolved inorganic nutrients, which are readily assimilated by biota and are essential resources for growth and survival (Poff et al. 1997).
 Nitrogen, phosphorus and silica are particularly important because they often control the productivity of aquatic ecosystems.
 Flow results in the mobilisation and transport of dissolved nutrients through the leaching of nutrients from dried sediments and dead organic matter. - Particulate organic nutrients (phosphorus and nitrogen), which are those nutrients incorporated into the tissue of living and dead organisms.
 Flow can influence particulate organic nutrient concentrations and transport through a number of mechanisms, including through increased productivity associated with elevated dissolved nutrient concentrations. - Chlorophyll a, which is a measure of phytoplankton biomass, with phytoplankton being an important primary producer of riverine ecosystems.
-Flow can influence chlorophyll a concentrations and transport through increased phytoplankton productivity. - Total suspended solids, which is a measure of the total amount of inorganic and organic particulate matter.
-It has a strong influence on light availability, which is important for structuring aquatic ecosystems (Geddes 1984a, 1984b).
-It is influenced by flow through increased productivity, as well as the mobilisation of inorganic matter from the floodplain and river channel (i.e. resuspension).
+Flow can influence chlorophyll a concentrations and transport through increased phytoplankton productivity.

 Altering the flow regime of riverine systems has significant consequences for the concentrations and transport of dissolved and particulate matter (Aldridge et al. 2012).
-For example, reduced flow can result in: salinisation through evapoconcentration and the intrusion of saline water; reduced sediment transport and increased sedimentation; reduced nutrient concentrations due to decreased mobilisation of nutrients from the floodplain; and reduced primary productivity because of nutrient limitation, leading to reduced secondary productivity.
+For example, reduced flow can result in: salinisation through evapoconcentration and the intrusion of saline water; reduced nutrient concentrations due to decreased mobilisation of nutrients from the floodplain; and re duced primary productivity because of nutrient limitation, leading to reduced secondary productivity.
 Such observations have been made in the Lower Murray, including the LMR Selected Area, Lower Lakes and Coorong (Brookes et al. 2009, Aldridge et al. 2011, Aldridge et al. 2012, Mosley et al. 2012).
 Environmental flow provisions may be used to reinstate some of the natural processes that control the concentrations and transport of dissolved and particulate matter, and may provide ecological benefits by doing so.